margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 * What were your greatest challenges?
 * How did you overcome these challenges?
 * What did you discover in relation to white people?
-* What were your hopes for the next generations of Black folks?
+* What were your hopes for the next generations of African Americans?
 * Did you believe in God?
 How did God communicate to you?
-* What was some interesting are people in your generation of Black folk created?
+* What was some interesting are people in your generation of African Americans?
 * What did you enjoy about writing?

 ## Have you done any research into your ancestors?
 What interesting surprises have you discovered? ##